AngeredPlace3/JavaUnion/README.md

 # Union Class

-A container object which will contain a value of one of two possible types.
-Instances of this class are either left or right.
-A left instance contains a value of type `T`, and a right instance contains a value of type `U`.
+The Union class is a versatile container object designed to hold values of one of two distinct types.
+Instances of this class can represent either a left value (`T`) or a right value (`U`).
+This provides a clean and concise way to handle scenarios where a result could be one of two possible types.

+## Key Features

+- 🌐 **Type Flexibility:** Easily represent two different types within a single container.
+- ⚖️ **Functional Operations:** Leverage functional programming concepts with map, flatMap, and other operations.
+- 🧪 **Safe Retrieval:** Ensure safe retrieval of values with convenient methods to handle left and right values.

-## Usage
+## Example Usage

 ### Creating Instances